 Dogs are highly susceptible to 1080 and other vertebrate toxic agents (VTAs).
 Please read and follow the directions on any signage posted in pest control areas.

 OSPRI is dedicated to ensuring pet owners are kept well informed on pest control operations.
 Notification will be sent to clubs and animal care providers, and signage will be placed in areas where dogs are exercised.
-If you'd like more information, call our Contact Centre on 0800 482 463.
+If you'd like more information, call our Support Centre on 0800 482 463.

 OSPRI conducts pest control and surveillance operations that target possums and ferrets to help protect New Zealand against predators and disease.
 Stoats and rats are secondary targets as they feed off toxic possum and rat carcasses after a pest control operation.
 Possums and ferrets are identified as the main vectors which spread TB.
 To eradicate TB, possums and ferret populations need to be reduced and kept low to ensure the disease is removed from the population.
 Added benefits to the reduction of possum and ferret numbers is native vegetation, bird and bat species are less likely to be predated on.